Fort Drum: Pine Camp

 In 1908, Major General Frederick Dent Grant was sent to the Pine Camp region to train with 2,000 regulars and 8,000 militia.
 Grant, the son of Ulysses S. Grant, former United States president and Civil War general, found Pine Plains to be ideal for military exercises.
 In 1909 the military allocated funds to purchase land to form Pine Camp, and summer training continued here through the years.

-The camp came into the national spotlight in 1935, when the largest peacetime maneuvers ever were held on Pine Plains and surrounding farm lands.
+The camp came into the national spotlight in 1935, when the largest peacetime maneuvers in American military history up to that point were held on the Pine Plains and surrounding farmland.
 Approximately 36,500 soldiers came from throughout the Northeast to take part in the exercise.
 Some soldiers traveled by trains, which arrived in town every 15 minutes, coming from as far away as Buffalo, New York and New York City.
-For 36 hours, young men from offices, factories, and farms marched, attacked and defended in tactical exercises on the 100 sqmi the army had leased for its war games.
-The maneuvers were judged to be most successful and the War Department purchased an additional 9000 acre of land.
+For 36 hours, young men from offices, factories, and farms marched, attacked and defended in tactical exercises on the 100 sqmi the Army had leased for its war games.
+The maneuvers were judged to be a success, and the War Department purchased an additional 9000 acre of land.